mikke89/RmlUiDoc/pages/cpp_manual/elements.md

                                                                               attributes);
 ```

 If the element is instanced successfully, it will be returned.
 If not, `nullptr` will be returned.
-All elements are reference counted, and the newly instanced element will be returned with one initial reference owned by the instancing code; be sure to remove it once you have parented the element to another.
+As `ElementPtr` is a unique pointer, it must be moved into the element hierarchy, such as by using `std::move`.
+If the unique pointer goes out of scope, it will automatically be released.

 ### Destroying and moving elements